 An entity must determine whether to consider each uncertain tax treatment separately or together with one or more other uncertain tax treatments.
 The approach that better predicts the resolution of the uncertainty should be followed.

-The Group is currently assessing the impact of adopting this interpretation.
+The Group is currently assessing the impact of this interpretation to the Group.